oddluck/limnoria-plugins/README.md

 Q: Why not use the [Web](https://github.com/ProgVal/Limnoria/tree/master/plugins/Web) plugin?

-A: My experience was that it didn't work very well and lacked the ability to customize its options
+A: My experience was that it didn't work very well and lacked the ability to customize the options I wanted to change.

 Q: What about [Supybot-Titler](https://github.com/reticulatingspline/Supybot-Titler) ?